Move over UVA, there’s a new threat in town and it’s coming at you from your electronic devices!

-Although most of us are well aware of the damage to skin caused by UVA and UVB and, although certainly controversial, more and more evidence suggests that light emitted from our tablets, cell phones, computer screens, etc. may also be prematurely aging our skin.
+Although most of us are well aware of the damage to skin caused by UVA and UVB, we may not be aware of the damage blue light can do.
+Although certainly controversial, more and more evidence suggests that blue light, which is light emitted from our tablets, cell phones, computer screens, etc., may also be prematurely aging our skin.

-High energy visible light, also known as blue light, is a high frequency wavelength emitted by TV screens, smartphones, tablets and computers.
+Blue light, also known as high energy visible light, is a high-frequency wavelength emitted by TV screens, smartphones, tablets and computers.
 Although highly controversial, studies suggest that a veritable smorgasbord of unpleasantness such as sleep disruption, damage to your eyesight, premature aging and increased risk of hyperpigmentation are some of the suspected effects caused by chronic exposure.

 The bad news is in - your phone, tablet and laptop can damage your skin.
 The good news?
 You can fight back.